Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Qualitative Analysis

 \subsection{When Definitions Generally Help}

-We begin with providing qualitative evidence to support the fundamental hypothesis in this paper, showing that incorporating dynamic definitions significantly improves model performance over the non-definition approach.
+We begin with providing qualitative evidence to support the fundamental hypothesis in this paper, showing that incorporating dynamic definitions substantially improves model performance over the non-definition approach.
 We discuss two main ways in which we qualitatively observe definitions broadly help, before diving deeper into specific types of definitions and their various trade-offs.

-\paragraph{Lexical ambiguity, diversity, and fine-grained hierarchy} Lexical ambiguity and diversity, and fine-grained concept hierarchies are at the heart of the challenge for the H-CDCR task in complex technical domains.
-Our findings confirm our hypothesis that definitions provide useful context that helps models understand lexical and semantic nuances for resolving ambiguity and diversity, detecting shared meanings and aspects that are not obvious from the text alone.
+\paragraph{Lexical ambiguity, different surface forms, and fine-grained hierarchy} Lexical ambiguity, different surface forms, and fine-grained concept hierarchies are at the heart of the challenge for the H-CDCR task in complex technical domains.
+Our findings confirm our hypothesis that definitions provide useful context that helps models understand lexical and semantic nuances for resolving the true relationships of mentions, or lack there of, by detecting shared meanings and aspects that are not obvious from the text alone.
 For instance (see also Table \ref{tab:example_definitions}, row 2), the definition of \emph{online marketing operation} describes it as encompassing various digital strategies, including \emph{targeted ads}, clarifying that the former subsumes the latter.
 Similarly, defining \emph{targeted ads} as a specific type of online advertisement tailored to specific demographics makes the hierarchical relationship clear.
-As another example, demonstrating nuanced lexical ambiguity (see also Table \ref{tab:example_definitions}, row 1), the definitions for \emph{network cyber-security} and \emph{cyber-safety awareness} make it clear that one mention focuses on technical measures to secure network infrastructure, while the other emphasizes educating individuals about online safety practices.
+As another example, demonstrating lexical ambiguity (see also Table \ref{tab:example_definitions}, row 1), the definitions for \emph{network cyber-security} and \emph{cyber-safety awareness} make it clear that one mention focuses on technical measures to secure network infrastructure, while the other emphasizes educating individuals about online safety practices.
 These definitions help the model understand that, despite surface similarities, the mentions do not belong to the same conceptual cluster or share a hierarchical link.